ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/amp-managing-user-state.md

 **Context #1: the publisher’s origin.** AMP pages are deployed so that they are originally hosted from and accessible via the publisher’s site, e.g. on `https://example.com` one might find `https://example.com/article.amp.html`.

 Publishers can choose to publish exclusively in AMP, or to publish two versions of content (that is, AMP content “paired” with non-AMP content).
-The “paired” model requires some [particular steps](https://www.ampproject.org/docs/fundamentals/discovery) to ensure the AMP versions of pages are discoverable to search engines, social media sites, and other platforms.
+The “paired” model requires some [particular steps]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/discovery.md', locale=doc.locale).url.path}}) to ensure the AMP versions of pages are discoverable to search engines, social media sites, and other platforms.
 Both publishing approaches are fully supported; it's up to the publisher to decide on which approach to take.

 > **NOTE:**
 >